Phyno

-Chibuzo Nelson Azubuike (born 9 October 1986), who is known professionally as Phyno, is a Nigerian rapper, singer, songwriter and record producer.
-Phyno was born and raised in Enugu State but is a native of Anambra State.
+Chibuzor Nelson Azubuike (born 9 October 1986), known professionally as Phyno, is a Nigerian rapper, singer, songwriter, and record producer.
+A native of Anambra State, Phyno was born and raised in Enugu State.
 He started his music career as a producer in 2003 and primarily raps in Igbo.
-His debut studio album No Guts No Glory, which was released in March 2014, yielded the singles "Ghost Mode", "Man of the Year", "Parcel" and "O Set".
+His debut studio album, No Guts No Glory, was released in March 2014.
+It yielded the singles "Ghost Mode", "Man of the Year", "Parcel", and "O Set".
+Phyno's other albums include The Playmaker (2016), Deal With It (2019), Something to Live For (2021), and Full Time Job (2024).

 Early life and music career

+1986–2013: Career beginnings and No Guts No Glory

 A native of Anambra State, Chibuzor Nelson Azubuike was born and raised in Enugu State.
 His stage moniker came from the word phenomenal, which one of his friends from secondary school gave him.
 Phyno developed an interest in music production during his secondary school days.
 He initially wanted to become a pilot, but was told that he could be a doctor.
 He learned to play the drums and piano throughout secondary school and created his own rendition of every recording he heard.
 He studied public administration at the Institute of Management and Technology in Enugu, and started profiting from music during his second year there.
 Phyno told Ifeoma Onoye that Mr Raw was one of the few people he looked up to.
 He started rapping in 2010 and relocated to Lagos to further his music career.

 Phyno started recording his debut studio album, No Guts No Glory, in 2012.
 The album featured guest appearances from Stormrex, Omawumi, Olamide, Efa, P-Square, Timaya, Flavour N'abania, Mr Raw, M.I, Ice Prince and Runtown.
 It was primarily recorded in Igbo and Nigerian Pidgin.
 The Olamide-assisted track "Ghost Mode" was released on 25 September 2012, as the album's lead single.
 The song won Best Collabo at both The Headies 2012 and 2013 Nigeria Entertainment Awards.
 On 7 December 2012, Phyno released the music video for "Ghost Mode", which was filmed in Lagos by Clarence Peters.
 Sputnet Records released the album's second single, "Man of the Year (Obago)", on 23 March 2013.
 The song won Best Rap Single at the 2013 Headies Awards.

 In June 2013, Phyno performed for 25 minutes in Owerri as part of the Star Music Trek tour.
 As a supporting act on the 2013 Hennessy Artistry Club Tour, he toured with D'banj, Burna Boy, Chidinma, Vector, Pucado, Seyi Shay, Show Dem Camp, Kay Switch and Sean Tizzle.
 The music video for "Man of the Year (Obago)" was uploaded to YouTube on 20 August 2013.
 It was also directed by Clarence Peters in Abakpa Nike and features a cameo appearance from Illbliss.
 In September 2013, the Nigerian Broadcasting Corporation banned the music video from being broadcast.
 The album's third single "Parcel", originally titled "Parcel (a Big Nwa)", was released on 11 October 2013.
-The music video for "Parcel" was recorder by Peters and released on 19 February 2014.